|Hammer Throw||83.93||Szczecin (Miejski Stadion)||09 AUG 2015|

 Coach Cybulski used to say that when he considers an athlete champion material, he makes him train extremely hard, on the limits of common sense.
 All that must have made for quite a challenge.
 “Maybe, but hammer throw isn’t for softies,” Fajdek says.
 On the other hand he enjoyed finally being on his own.
 Thanks to his club, Agros Zamość, he had his expenses paid.

 They formed a highly successful team, but in London - which seemed to be a central point of their cooperation Fajdek failed completely.
-Not a single of his throws was measured, after three attempts in qualifying that turned out fouls he packed his bag and left an Olympic Stadium for good.
+Not a single one of his throws was measured; after three attempts in qualifying that turned out fouls, he packed his bag and left the Olympic Stadium for good.

 What went wrong in London?
 “Of course I thought about it and realised that the main cause was that I was prepared all too well.
 I was too strong, too quick, insanely healthy and my technique couldn’t contain all those qualities.
 It was too much to put it together into one good throw.
 And my cool head wasn’t there,” Fajdek admits.
 “I was prepared for 82 meters and I wanted to show it right from the beginning.
 I should have thrown some decent result, good enough to qualify for the final.
 And in the final I would start over.”

 As good a thrower as he is, throwing the London disaster behind him would have been relatively easy if it wasn’t for other people.
 “All they seemed to want to talk about was how I deal with it.
 I had to go through it all that over and over again and it made me tired.
 But I couldn’t be too hard on myself.
 After all, my childhood dream came true, I went to the Olympics and nobody can take it away from me.
 I needed something positive to move on.
 And happily came Moscow,” Fajdek says.